GentRoyal/outreachy-contributions/README.md

 So, we need to find a way to improve the model's specificity or train another model.
 I also included a [top 10 feature importance visual](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/Top%2010%20Feature%20Importances%20-%20ErG%202D%20Descriptors.png) to highlight key predictors.

-I need to point at this point that the featuriser does not return descriptive names as the column names except for a few, so it's difficult to say what each feature represents.
+I need to say at this point that the featurisers did not return descriptive names as the column names except for a few, so it's difficult to say what each feature represents.
 If we can get the descriptive feature names, the feature importance visual would be more interpretable.

 ### Comparison with other Featuriser